spheronFdn/fns/.github/contribution-guidelines.md

 ## Contribution Guidelines

-We welcome contributions from anyone interested in helping us improve FNSjs.
+We welcome contributions from anyone interested in helping us improve the Spheron FNSjs.
 If you have ideas for new features, bug fixes, and improvements to the documentation, please follow the guidelines below to get started.

 ### Code of Conduct
 Please be respectful and professional when contributing to FNSjs.
 We expect all the contributors to follow our code of conduct, which can be found in the [code-of-conduct.md](https://github.com/spheronFdn/fns/blob/aayush/sph-1169/.github/code-of-conduct.md) file.